mmuneeeb/calculator/README.md

 # calculator

 This is my solution for the calculator project for Data Visualization module on freecodecamp.org.
-View on: [https://codepen.io/mmuneeeb/pen/qBJKMjL](https://codepen.io/mmuneeeb/pen/qBJKMjL).
+View here: https://codepen.io/mmuneeeb/pen/qBJKMjL